Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 #

-# package installation, but note that the packages available for Ubuntu in
+# installation, but note that the packages available in the default repositories

 #